KZAI

-KZAI (103.7 FM) is a radio station broadcasting a Christian Worship format through the nationally programmed Air1 network.
+KZAI (103.7 FM) is a radio station broadcasting a Christian worship music format through the nationally programmed Air1 network.
 The station is licensed to Balcones Heights, Texas, United States, and serves the San Antonio area.
 The transmitter is located in San Antonio proper, due north of downtown and adjacent to Interstate 10.
 KZAI is owned by the Educational Media Foundation.

 Originally a station in the Corpus Christi area, the station moved in 2021 as part of a facilities shuffle that moved a third EMF signal into San Antonio (alongside existing K-Love outlet KZLV and rimshot Air1 outlet KZAR).
 The former 103.7 facilities and KXAI call sign were moved to another license, leaving Air1 programming seamlessly available to Corpus Christi-area listeners.

 History

 The KZAI license went on the air as KCTA-FM 103.3, a 100,000-watt FM station licensed to Sinton, on May 20, 1968.
 Owned by the Broadcasting Company of the Southwest alongside its Corpus Christi station KCTA (1030 AM), the station broke from simulcasting its daytime-only AM partner and became country outlet KOUL on October 2, 1970.
 An agreement was reached to sell KOUL to J. W. Brauer in 1975, but the two parties mutually agreed to dismiss the sale attempt on February 12, 1976.
 KOUL moved to 103.7 MHz in the early 1980s as part of a multi-city allocation shuffle to resolve a conflict involving allocations in Freeport, and in 2005, it was approved to change its city of license from Sinton to Refugio in a move designed to allowed KTKY to upgrade its own facility.

 In 1997, Broadcast Corporation of the Southwest sold its three Corpus Christi FM stations and one AM to Harpole Broadcast Holdings of Texas in a $5.2 million transaction.
 Harpole sold the three FMs to Texrock Radio the next year for $7 million.
 2001 saw another sale of the FMs, this time to Rodriguez Communications for $6.5 million.